cognitiveclass.ai logo

 gdp_change = pd.DataFrame(gdp_dataframe, columns=['change-current'])

-Create a new dataframe with the column 'unemployment'
+Create a new dataframe with the column 'unemployment' called unemployment from the dataframe that contains the unemployment data.

 # Create your dataframe with column unemployment